-At the time of taking out loans from banks, financial institutions, and other standard creditors and lending agencies, we are aware of the fact that we need to repay the original amount of money taken out as loan (principle) as well as an additional amount known as interest.
+At the time of taking out loans from banks, financial institutions, and other standard creditors and lending agencies, we are aware of the fact that we need to repay the original amount of money taken out a loan (principal) as well as an additional amount known as interest.
 The interest is the profit that creditors and lenders earn through their business of lending loans.
 The borrower agrees to pay the interest to the lender when taking out a loan.

 When explained as a notion of profit, it can be stated that the interest is the value of the funds that are given as loan in case the source or the owner of those funds opted to use that money for income making activities, such as investment in businesses or depositing in banks, instead of giving it as loans to a borrower.

 Interest is a very easy concept for economists and mathematicians.
-However, in case of the average person, interest can mean the loss of a significant sum of money when it is misconstrued as a yearly, fixed, or simple percentage of the debt or loan.
+However, in the case of the average person, interest can mean the loss of a significant sum of money when it is misconstrued as a yearly, fixed, or simple percentage of the debt or loan.
 Provided below is an explanation about the deeper meaning of interest when it is associated with loans, as well as varied ways to reduce payments via different tactics.

 The fundamental meaning of interest

-Complete transparency or disclosure on the corresponding annual compounded rate of interest on debts or loans is normal international practice amongst banks and financial companies.
+Complete transparency or disclosure on the corresponding annual compounded rate of interest on debts or loans is the normal international practice amongst banks and financial companies.
 This compulsory requirement assists borrowers and consumers in identifying the full sum of money they have to pay and for comparing the ‘cost’ of one loan with another.

 Discussed below are some terms related to interest that every borrower should know of.